Foundations of psychodynamic psychotherapy (BD58 Evening)

 - Have a professional qualification in Mental Health OR significant direct experience, paid or voluntary, of working within mental health (at least one year)

-- Have established personal psychotherapy at least once a week with a BPC registered psychoanalytic psychotherapist or psychoanalyst (NOT psychodynamic psychotherapist) prior to starting the course or ideally by the time you apply.
+- Are established in therapy with a BPC registered psychoanalytic psychotherapist or psychoanalyst (NOT a psychodynamic psychotherapist) prior to starting the course, or ideally by the time you apply.
+You can find the names of all registered BPC clinicians here: https://www.bpc.org.uk/find-a-therapist/bpc-register

 If you do not have a professional clinical qualification, we ask that you also have at least six months of experience of working, volunteering or shadowing in a psychiatric setting.